jahfer/clj-activitypub/README.md

 > **Warning**
 > This is very much a work-in-progress.
 Only a tiny bit of the ActivityPub spec is implemented, and it definitely does not conform to all of the nuances expected _yet_.

-`clj-activitypub` is intended as a set of utilities that can be combined together to create a fully-functional ActivityPub server.
+`clj-activitypub` is a set of utilities that can be combined together to create a fully-functional ActivityPub server.

 ### Libraries
 - `activitypub-core` — The base functionality for generating HTTP headers (i.e. `Signature`, `Digest`), building ActivityPub activities and objects, and sending requests to remote servers.